 |Supports a variety of operating systems, including Linux||No long-term version available for free|

 Your Secure Cloud

 Access to your personal “Your Secure Cloud” online storage is possible either via the web application or via the clients allocated by the provider for macOS, Linux, Windows, iOS, and Android.
-After a 14-day trial period, you need a paid subscription in order to continue using the service.
-Private customers therefore get 10 GB of personal storage space for approx. $3 a month (or they can increase to 100 GB for approx. $10 per month).
+After a 14-day trial period, you need a paid subscription to continue using the service.
+Private customers therefore get 10 GB of personal storage space for approx. $3 a month (or they can increase up to 100 GB for approx. $10 per month).
 For teams of 2 to 10 people, you pay from $5 per user per month for 50 GB of storage in the business model.